zi-hui/tp/docs/DeveloperGuide.md

 #### F.14.
 Search for chore
 1. Search for chores in Kitchen Helper.
    1. Prerequisites: The chore list should not be empty.
-You should at least add the following recipe by using `addchore buy groceries /by Tuesday 12pm` before the search.
+You should at least add the following chore by using `addchore buy groceries /by Tuesday 12pm` before the search.
    2. Test case: `searchchore groceries`
    Expected: Chore entries that have the keyword matching `groceries` description are listed.
    3. Test case: `searchchore Tuesday`